Project Guidelines

 Project Expenses that Will Not Be Funded

-- Travel related to art projects (conferences, expos, exhibitions).
+• Travel related to art projects (conferences, expos, exhibitions)

-- Tuition or classes are not eligible.
+• Tuition or academic classes

 Award Selection Process